arnegue/NMEA-Seatalk-Multiplexer/README.md

 * parity - default None

 Given example shows a Seatalk-Device on port ``/dev/ttyUSB3`` with parity set to ``Mark`` without(!) encoding.
-Additionally the observer "MyTCPServer" is listening to this device.
+Additionally, the observer "MyTCPServer" is listening to this device.
-Furthermore the IO gets flushed after 10 datagrams were received (set with optional ``auto_flush``).
+Furthermore, the IO gets flushed after 10 datagrams were received (set with optional ``auto_flush``).

 ```json
 {